edespino/cloudberry-site/docs/sys-utilities/reindexdb.md

 ## Description

-`reindexdb` is a utility for rebuilding indexes in Cloudberry Database.
+`reindexdb` is a utility for rebuilding indexes in Apache Cloudberry.

 `reindexdb` is a wrapper around the SQL command [`REINDEX`](/docs/sql-stmts/reindex.md).
 There is no effective difference between reindexing databases via this utility and via other methods for accessing the server.